davidlougheed/strkit/README.md

 - Reads with tandem repeat + flanking region PHRED quality below 13 are filtered out by default.
   You may wish to lower this to avoid discarding reads by setting `--min-avg-phred` to a lower value (or you can effectively disable this filter by setting it to `1`).
-- We have observed some cases of 'false positive' expansion-esque reads, which are filtered out unless `--hq` is provided.
-If you want maximum expansion sensitivity with medium to high coverage (>6x or so), at the cost of possible false-positive expansions, you should specify `--hq` anyway.
+- We have observed some cases of 'false positive' expansion-esque reads with ONT R9 data.
+The `--force-gm-filter` option can help filter these out, at the cost of reducing STRkit's sensitivity to true expansions.

 ###### WITH HAPLOTAGGED READS